RamanLab/iCOMIC_doc/docs/getting_started.md

 This is an optional folder which contains the index files if the user chooses to generate index corresponding to the choice of aligner.

 - cTAG

+cTaG (classify TSG and OG) is a tool used to identify tumour suppressor genes (TSGs) and oncogenes (OGs) using somatic mutation data.The cTaG model returns the list of all genes labelled as TSG or OG or unlabelled along with predictions made my each model and whether the gene is among top predictions.
 - NBDriver